-While on a research trip to Mongolia, my friend and I got addicted to savory little dumplings called manty.
-We joked that we’d start a dumpling stand, and started making dumplings from around the world… but then we realized that running a food cart is a lot of work.
-I’ve dropped the career idea, but kept the name.
-And instead of cooking up sweet little dumplings, this blog gathers stories and ideas that I hope are just as interesting.
+While in Mongolia ten years ago, I got addicted to savory manty dumplings.
+My friends joked that we’d start a dumpling stand & make dumplings from around the world… but then we realized that a food cart is a lot of work.
+I’ve dropped the job plan, but kept the name.
+And instead of cooking up sweet little dumplings, this blog gathers thoughts & stories that I hope are just as interesting.

 - The rhetoric of luck among the 99 percent (Sociological Images)